alexmiller63/ChannelDial/lessons.md

 For now, the duplicated structure will remain visible.
 A later lesson can examine whether the common file-reading code should be factored out.

+# Lesson 11: Report When a Channel Is Not Found

+Lesson 10 introduced the `find` command and exact channel-name matching.

+Lesson 11 makes the `find` command behave better when there is no match.

+The goal is for the program to distinguish between:

+- finding and displaying a channel

+- reaching the end of `channels.txt` without finding the requested channel

+This lesson introduces:

+- a Boolean value that remembers whether a match was found

+- changing that value when a matching channel is encountered

+- checking the value after the search loop finishes

+If no matching channel was found, the program will display a clear message instead of silently producing no output.

+For example:

+`Channel not found: GMRC`

+The search itself remains unchanged.
+Channel names must still match exactly.

+This is the first lesson devoted specifically to making ChannelDial fail well.